Anyone who works with diesel fuel, stored or otherwise, knows that water comes with the fuel territory. Water in fuel can cause problems all year...

 Contamination of fuel – the presence of something that’s not supposed to be there – accounts for more than half of fuel-related problems.
-This includes both things that came in “from the outside” – like microbes coming in and establishing a home in the fuel tank, as well as the fuel itself degrading and producing things (like asphaltenes) that normally wouldn’t be there, but which now contaminate the fuel.
+This includes both things that came in “from the outside” – like water intrusion or microbes coming in and establishing a home in the fuel tank, as well as things forming from within - the fuel itself degrading and producing things (like gums and varnishes) that normally wouldn’t be there, but which now contaminate the fuel.

 With so much information floating around, we figured it might be good to do a quick

 “down and dirty” summary of the symptoms that should lead you to suspect you’ve got a fuel contamination issue.
 Recognizing the problem and then correctly identifying the cause are the first two steps in resolving a fuel-related problem.
 You have to know what the problem is and what the cause is before you can apply a solution that will work.

 Keep in mind that, while these fuel contamination symptoms may indicate something in the fuel that isn’t supposed to be there, some of these have more than one possible root cause.

 Smoke is composed to unburned petroleum particles.
 A properly-functioning engine will burn fuel completely without having smoke as a byproduct.
 If the engine is in proper working order, then the presence of smoke means there is now something in the fuel that shouldn’t be there.
 Something that isn’t burning completely.
 Identifying what that is will take a little more detective work, but the most common culprits some kind of heavier petroleum compounds, whether it’s sludge, asphaltenes or other fuel heavy ends, or even lube oil.
 None of those will burn cleanly like fresh fuel will.